Why manage property through a company structure?

 Using a model set of articles of association

-If you are new to being a shareholder, you will have found references to “old” companies and “new” ones.
+If you are new to being a shareholder, you might have found references to 'old' companies and 'new' ones.
 The reason is that the Companies Act 2006 changed and consolidated old law, some of it unchanged since 1948.
-Surprisingly, many companies still cruise along using articles of association from “the olden days”.
+Surprisingly, many companies still cruise along using articles of association from 'the olden days'.

-New law has provided a set of “model” articles.
+New law has provided a set of 'model' articles.
 Despite the name, they are quite unsuitable for a property management company - they really are just a model on which you might base those your company rather than being suitable for any company.
+You can read about why you should change your company articles.

-Solicitors at Net Lawman have edited the model set specifically for a property managemen company, and you can find them here.
+Solicitors at Net Lawman have edited the default model set specifically for a property management company.
+You can download the template articles of association for a property management company.